 A silent PPO is when a workers’ comp insurer or self-insured employer’s TPA leases or purchases a PPO discounted fee schedule and applies the reduced PPO reimbursements to bills received from the workers’ comp provider.
-To be clear, the doctor did not sign a contract with the workers’ comp insurers and self-insured employers, yet the doctor's bills are reduced.
+To be clear, the doctor did not sign a contract with the workers’ comp insurers and self-insured employers.

 While group health PPO discounts may make financial sense for a doctor, extending these discounts to workers’ comp payers does not.
-For a provider, there is no return on accepting the discount, because unlike the standard PPO arrangement, no one steers patients to the provider in a silent PPO.
-Without providing any patient incentive, these silent PPO discounts always reduce reimbursement to below the amount allowed by California’s Official Medical Fee Schedule (OMFS).
+These silent PPO discounts always reduce reimbursement to below the amount allowed by California’s Official Medical Fee Schedule (OMFS).
+For a provider, there is no return on investment, because unlike the standard PPO arrangement, no one steers patients to the provider in a silent PPO.

 How do these discounts happen?
-The claims administrator's bill review inputs the provider's tax identification number into a computer program that identifies all the discount contracts signed by that provider.
-The bill review then chooses the provider's steepest PPO discount to apply to the reimbursement, reducing the payment due to the provider.
+Upon receipt of a workers’ comp bill from a provider, bill review uses a computer program that identifies all the discount contracts signed by that provider.
+The reviewer then chooses the steepest PPO discount to apply to the bill, and reduces the reimbursement due to the provider.

 Fortunately, the California legislature recognized the predatory nature of silent PPOs and enacted legislation to protect providers and the workers’ comp system.
 California Labor Code 4609 mandates that whenever a provider signs a discount contract, the PPO must inform the provider in writing if the PPO discount is transferred to another entity.
 More importantly, this Labor Code also specifies that employers who bind providers to PPO discounts must actively encourage workers to visit those providers.
 Patient “steering’ is an actual legal requirement.